top of page

 Storm Aboard the 18th Century sailing vessels Brig Beaver and Eleanor!

-Experience life at sea aboard an 18th-century sailing vessel as you join a Son of Liberty and take part in the “Destruction of the Tea”!
+Experience life at sea aboard an 18th-century sailing vessel as you join Son of Liberty and take part in the “Destruction of the Tea”!
 Throw tea into the very same body of water where the Boston Tea Party took place over 250 years ago.
 Yep, you'll really throw tea into the harbor!

 (LMAO!
 Jay just piped up we should gather up all those D.C. swamp scum bottomfeeder politicians and throw them in the harbor!)